 Warsaw's main Christmas market is held in Castle Square in front of the Royal Castle.
 Another Christmas market can be found in front of the Palace of Culture and Science.
 These two markets make December a worthwhile month for visiting the Polish capital city.

 Wroclaw's Christmas market is held in Wroclaw's Old Town among its historic sights.
 This market dates back to the 16th century.
 Children will love the market's fairy-tale forest, where they can watch fairy tales being acted out.
 The increasing popularity of holiday markets in Poland means that the Wroclaw Christmas market sees more visitors each year, which in turn, encourages more vendors to work stalls selling crafts, decorations, and tasty treats that help stave off the chill.

 04 of 06

 Torun is not as large as other cities in Poland, and the size of its Christmas market reflects that.
 However, with its medieval charm, Torun looks beautiful when decorated for Christmas.
 So if you're in the area, there's no reason not to check out the small Christmas market here.
 Grab a mug of hot mulled wine or find an ornament for your tree at home or to give as a holiday gift.Continue to 5 of 6 below.

 If you're in the port city of Gdansk during in December, be sure to stop by its Christmas market on Targ Weglowy to meet the Polish Santa, take a twirl on the ice skating rink, and see Christmas tree displays from around the world.
 Buy gifts made from amber harvested from the nearby Baltic Sea or find souvenirs that will remind you of your stay in this northern city.

 Poznan Christmas Market

 Poznan's main square is a lovely venue for a Christmas market.
-This market stands out with its international ice sculpture competition, the products of which are left standing until they melt, and a nativity scene.
+This market stands out with a nativity scene and the International Ice Sculpture Competition, the products of which are left standing until they melt.